MrSquiggles34/2501-Final-Project/readme.txt

  - At least 3 different enemy types: A "shooter" enemy, that attacks from a distance; a "chaser" enemy that tries to get close to you, then explodes; and a "hazard" enemy that makes its way across the screen, acting as an environmental challenge.
  - Two different weapons: A long range torpedo and a short-range "blast" weapon.
  - Collectibles: A 5s invincibility powerup, a score boosting coin, and an extra life heart.
+ - User interface HUD showing important information such as health, score, and weapon type.

 Technical Requirements